-- Do not scale off this drawing.
-If in doubt about dimensions contact designer.
-All dimensions shown on any drawing to be chec contractor before any work commences.
-Contractor to of the proposals will many through with any solsting All works to be carried out to The Building (Scotland) ces.
-Contractor to ensure that all lovels where - 2004 (as - 5.
-All drainage works to comply with The Buil amended) and BS EN 12056 and to the a 2004 (cs - Building Standards Officers/Inspectors.
-6. This drawing is to be read in conjunction with all rele
+1. Do not scale off this drawing

+.
+If in doubt about dimensions contact design

+- All dimensions shown on any drawing to be checked and verified on sits by the contractor before any work commences.
+Contractor to ensure that all elements of the proposals will marry through with any soluting levels where required. - All works to be corried out to The Building (Scotland) Regulations 2004 (as amended) and all relevant British Standards and Codes of Practice contained therein. - Building Standards Officers/Inspectors.

+6. This drawing is to be read in conjunction with all relevant structural/civil nited www.tmcplanning.co.uk